A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: Space-time reconstruction

-We remark that the estimates for $\left( \bar{\rho}, \bar{c} \right)$ obtained in Section \ref{section:a_stability_framework} do not depend on a particular numerical scheme.
-Thus we will apply them to $\left( \hat{\rho}, \hat{c} \right)$.
-Since the reconstructions are given as exact solutions to elliptic problems, computing norms of the residual requires some work.
+\begin{remark} [Stability framework] The problem \eqref{eq:strong_formulation} falls into the situation we established in Section \ref{section:a_stability_framework}.
+Thus, the stability framework of Theorem \ref{thm:stabilityest} is applicable to control the difference $\rho - \bar{\rho}^{\xi}$ in terms of the initial data and the residual $R^{\xi}$. \end{remark} Since the reconstructions are obtained as exact solutions to elliptic problems, estimating the norm of the residual requires some work.